+Lady J returned to her roots of St. Louis, MO in 2013 performing her musical ministry in churches.
 She performed the “National Anthem” opening for Wynonna Judd & Jeremiah Johnson as well as for the NSDAR in Florissant, MO for 9/11 tributes.
-Lady J has performed with or on shows with Bobby Rush, Guitar Shorty, The Mannish Boys, George Wallace, Lisa Mann, Bobby Blue Bland, Bill Pinkney's Original Drifters, Donald Byrd, Dizzy Gillespie, Freddie Hubbard, Gary Lewis, Fabian, Run DMC, Cornel Gunther’s Coasters, Lowell Fulson; Alberta Hunter & Lionel Hampton with the Howard Univ.
+She has performed with or on shows with Bobby Rush, Guitar Shorty, The Mannish Boys, George Wallace, Lisa Mann, Bobby Blue Bland, Bill Pinkney's Original Drifters, Donald Byrd, Dizzy Gillespie, Freddie Hubbard, Gary Lewis, Fabian, Run DMC, Cornel Gunther’s Coasters, Lowell Fulson; Alberta Hunter & Lionel Hampton with the Howard Univ.
 Jazz Ensemble & many others.
 Her anointments and experiences with music royalty is undeniable which is what makes her an American music treasure.

 EDUCATION AND ADVOCACY: Lady J majored in music theory and composition with scholastic and music scholarships at the University of Kansas and the highly esteemed, Howard University, where she maintained honors on the Dean's List.
 She eventually graduated from the University of Redlands, CA with a Bachelor of Science in Business Administration.